coderedtails/blog/actor_paradigm_v2.md

 Let's look at some code using Scala/Java's framework [Akka][1].

 One striking feature of Akka's implementation of the **Actor Model** is its clean, minimal interface.
-Below you can see a simple Akka Actor named `Bob` that will send a `Greeting` to an `Anna` Actor when he receives a `SayHello` message:
+Below you can see a simple Akka actor named `Bob` that will send a `Greeting` to an `Anna` actor when he receives a `SayHello` message:

     case object SayHello
     case object Greeting(message: String)